-As of 2020, Jessica Simpson’s net worth is more than $200 million dollars.
+As of 2022, Jessica Simpson’s net worth is $200 million dollars.
 That’s pretty remarkable and puts her right up there with Beyonce, Rihanna, and Taylor Swift when it comes to celebrity net worth in the 9 digits.
 That alone is an impressive number, but if that’s her net worth, why is she so often referred to as a billionaire?

 It turns out, “Jessica Simpson” is a billion dollar name

 The smartest thing Jessica ever did was put her name in everyone’s mouths.
 That includes the Jessica Simpson Collection that solidified Jessica on the Forbes’ billionaire list in 2016 when she had to have the company valued as a part of a partial sale.